mvdwetering/huesyncbox/README.md

 ## Installation

-* Make sure the Philips Hue Play HDMI Sync Box has been setup with the official Hue Sync app.
+Make sure the Philips Hue Play HDMI Sync Box has been setup with the official Hue Sync app before adding it to Home Assistant.

 ### HACS